 - Diameter: The mole is usually greater than 6 millimeters when diagnosed, but may also be smaller.

 - Evolving: A mole or skin lesion that is different from the rest, for changes in size, shape, or color.

-If any of these conditions occur, please make an appointment to see one of our dermatologists right away.
+If any of these conditions occur, please make an appointment to see one of our dermatologists in Nashville right away.
 The doctor may do a biopsy of the mole to determine if it is or isn’t cancerous.

 Fast and objective information about irregular moles

 Clinically-proven MelaFind looks at irregular moles and analyzes them using cutting-edge computer vision technology.
 With the click of a button, MelaFind provides information your dermatologist can use when deciding whether or not to remove an irregular looking mole that she thinks could possibly be melanoma.